 Parental Relocations / Move Aways

-In recent years, the law relating to parental relocation issues, often referred to as move-aways, has been constantly changing.
-However, one point of law that never changes is that the court must weigh all the factors and make a decision that is in the best interests of the child.
+In recent years, the law relating to parental relocation issues, often referred to as move-aways, has constantly been changing.
+However, one point of law that never changes is that the Court must weigh all the factors and make a decision that is in the best interests of the child.

-The court weighs many factors when considering a parent’s requests for permission to move away with the child.
+The Court weighs many factors when considering a parent’s requests for permission to move away with the child.
 Some of those factors are listed below:

 - Strength of existing custodial relationships and degree to which parenting is shared

 - Distance of move

 - Ability to communicate and cooperate with each other in matters related to the children

 It continues to be particularly important that parents and their children be able to move to escape family violence or severe economic hardship.

 We Can Represent Either Parent In Relocation Cases

 At Cullen Family Law Group, we help parents requesting to move and those trying to prevent their child from being relocated.